cbaggers/cepl/docs/008 - textures - making and freeing them.md

 #### Mutisample Textures

-Jungl does not support these yet.
+Cepl does not support these yet.

 #### Mutable and Immutable Texture Storage

 I was confused by this at first as I thought it was talking about the data inside the texture's gpu arrays, but no. All texture data is mutable, but OpenGL traditionally allowed you to redefine the nature of the storage on an existing texture.
 It also required you to do a lot more work setting up.

-Jungl will use immutable texture storage if your GL supports it and mutable if not.
-Jungl will (read should) give you a texture that is ready to use (the GL term is *complete*) for details see this page: https://www.opengl.org/wiki/Texture_Storage and prepare for your brain to melt (well mine did anyway)
+Cepl will use immutable texture storage if your GL supports it and mutable if not.
+Cepl will (read should) give you a texture that is ready to use (the GL term is *complete*) for details see this page: https://www.opengl.org/wiki/Texture_Storage and prepare for your brain to melt (well mine did anyway)

 #### Image Formats